qdrant/landing_page/qdrant-landing/content/documentation/embeddings/jina-embeddings.md

 from qdrant_client.models import Distance, VectorParams, Batch

 # Provide Jina API key and choose one of the available models.
-# You can get a free trial key here: https://jina.ai/embeddings/
 JINA_API_KEY = "jina_xxxxxxxxxxx"
 MODEL = "jina-embeddings-v3"
 DIMENSIONS = 1024 # Or choose your desired output vector dimensionality.
-TASK_TYPE = 'retrieval.passage' # For indexing, or set to retrieval.query for quering
+TASK = 'retrieval.passage' # For indexing, or set to retrieval.query for quering

 # Get embeddings from the API
 url = "https://api.jina.ai/v1/embeddings"